mveillon/lisser/README.md

 - `YEARLY_TAKE_HOME_PAY`: how much take-home pay you had for each year you have spending data.
 - `SANKEY_OTHER_THRESHOLD`: the proportion of the yearly income that the spending in a category has to exceed to not be put in the "Other" category.
 - `PROJECTED_SPENDING_BILL_THRESHOLD`: at what price threshold bills are filtered out from weekly samples at averaged out over the whole month.
+- `PROJECTED_SPENDING_LARGE_EXPENSE_THRESHOLD`: at what price threshold transactions are filtered out from certain graphs and smoothed out.
+See __Projected Spending__.

 ## Plots